sknups/flex/README.md

 # The default port.
 We don't need to set one to be 3000
 PORT=3000

-# Teh ability to communicate with GCP logs.
+# The ability to communicate with GCP logs.
 Disabled by default
 GCP_LOG=0

+# Link to be used to communicate with DRM server
+DRM_SERVER=
 ```